gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

     void scheduleNextReqRetryEvent(Tick when);
 ```

 Define the functions by adding the following code in `secure_memory.cc`.
 Define the functions by adding the following code in `secure_memory.cc`.
-Define the functions by adding the following code in `secure_memory.cc`.
-Define the functions by adding the following code in `secure_memory.cc`.